Research & Science

 No "Research License" Required

 Some frameworks charge separate fees for "research" or "science" licenses just to let you inspect the code without releasing your work.
-Libre-YOLO doesn't.
+LibreYOLO doesn't.

 Typical "Science Licenses"